asoraledecnal/vantage/README.md

-# Project Vantage: A Web-Based Network Monitoring Dashboard
+# Vantage - Network Surveillance Dashboard

 ## Project Overview

-Project Vantage is a web application designed to provide a user-friendly dashboard for monitoring network hosts.
+Vantage is a web application designed to provide a user-friendly dashboard for monitoring network hosts.
 It features a secure user authentication system and a modular, extensible architecture for adding new monitoring tools.
 The frontend is a modern, responsive application built with Next.js and Tailwind CSS, while the backend is powered by a Python Flask server with a persistent PostgreSQL database (with a fallback to SQLite).

 ## Features